LBognanni/WritingDelightfulPRs/text.md

     - What are the **risks**?
 What are we doing to **mitigate** them?
     - **Anything important** the reviewer should know?

-- 🔖 Link to your Shortcut ticket
+- 🔖 Link to your issue tracker ticket
     - It gives the reviewer more context about what this is and where it sits in the overall epic/milestone/sprint

 ---